History of Court TV in Timeline

 Court TV

-Court TV is an American digital broadcast network, originally a pay-television channel launched in 1991.
-It primarily focuses on crime-related programming, including true crime documentaries, legal analysis talk shows, and live coverage of significant criminal trials.
-The original cable channel was rebranded as TruTV in 2008, but the Court TV brand was later revived as a digital broadcast network.
+Court TV is an American digital broadcast network, originally launched in 1991 as a pay-television channel.
+It focused on crime-themed programming, including true crime documentaries, legal analysis talk shows, and live coverage of high-profile criminal trials.
+The original cable channel rebranded as TruTV in 2008.

 June 1990: Projects Presented at National Cable Television Association

-On December 14, 1990, the American Trial Network from Time Warner and American Lawyer Media, and In Court from Cablevision and NBC, competing projects to launch cable channels with live courtroom proceedings, combined to form what would become Court TV.
+On December 14, 1990, two competing projects, the American Trial Network from Time Warner and American Lawyer Media, and In Court from Cablevision and NBC, combined to form Court TV.

-On July 1, 1991, the Courtroom Television Network, known as Court TV, was launched at 6:00 am Eastern Time by founder Steven Brill.
-It was available to three million subscribers and featured original anchors Jack Ford, Fred Graham, Cynthia McFadden, and Gregg Jarrett.
+On July 1, 1991, Court TV, known as Courtroom Television Network, was launched at 6:00 am Eastern Time by founder Steven Brill and was available to three million subscribers.
+Its original anchors were Jack Ford, Fred Graham, Cynthia McFadden, and Gregg Jarrett.

 1991: Court TV Launched

-In 1991, Court TV was originally launched as an American pay-television channel with a focus on crime-themed programs, including true crime documentaries, legal analysis talk shows, and live news coverage of prominent criminal cases.
+In 1991, Court TV was originally launched as a pay-television channel with a focus on crime-themed programs, including true crime documentary series, legal analysis talk shows, and live news coverage of prominent criminal cases.

 In 1993, Court TV gained prominence during the Menéndez brothers' first trial.